Exploring the Many Faces of Optimization

 The SEO Trinity

 As you might suspect, these categories can see a bit of overlap.
 Long-form content, for example, sees you integrate a significant number of links into your work, bridging the gap between on-page and off-page SEO.
-Breaking the practice down into more accessible categories can help you approach the creation of your platform’s content more effectively, though.
+Basically breaking the practice down into more accessible categories can help you approach the creation of your platform’s content more effectively, though.

-If you’re looking to raise your SERP ranking, you can address each individual category and make sure that your content is optimized and accessible to audiences new and old.
+In addition, if you’re looking to raise your SERP ranking, you can address each individual category and make sure that your content is optimized and accessible to audiences new and old.

 image attribution: adiruch na chiangmai – stock.adobe.com